 – do you need a trailing stop?

-– do you wish to have mobile phone trading feature and/or trading alerts?
+– do you wish to have a mobile phone trading feature and/or trading alerts?

-– do you care whether it is going to be a ECN/ STP or a Dealing Desk broker?
+– do you care whether it is going to be an ECN/ STP or a Dealing Desk broker?

 – which way (wire transfer, Paypal, credit card etc.) can you transfer and receive funds?
 There could be restrictions depending on the country you live in.